Pushtiie: Career

-Pushtiie appeared in the second season of a famous comedy soap that ran on Zee TV known as Hum Paanch, in the late 1990s.
-She played the youngest daughter of Anand Mathur (played by Ashok Saraf), "Chotti" among the five daughters.
+Pushtiie appeared in the second season of Hum Paanch, a famous comedy soap that ran on Zee TV in the late 1990s.
+She played the youngest daughter of Anand Mathur (Ashok Saraf), "Chotti" among the five daughters.
 This serial was produced by Ekta Kapoor.
-Actor Vidya Balan happened to play the second eldest of the sisters in this soap in one season.

-Pushtiie played a role in Jassi Jaisi Koi Nahin, which was inspired by the Colombian telenovela Yo soy Betty, la fea.
+Pushtiie had a role in Jassi Jaisi Koi Nahin, which was inspired by the Colombian telenovela Yo soy Betty, la fea.
 She played the character of Sanya's best friend in the soap Sanya that was aired on Hungama TV.

-Her brother Vrajesh Hirjee, happens to be a famous comedian and actor in Bollywood films and shows.